Honest Wellness Core Cat Food Review

 This cat food uses the recipe descriptor which means the named ingredients are between 25-94.9% quantity.

-Chicken and duck are main ingredients.
+Chicken is the main ingredient (with other meats depending on the flavor).
 Great high quality protein, and micros.

 Some of the ‘fillers’ aren’t amazing.